markristaino/rst_markdown_test_ak/README.md

 ### 4.2 Post-Processing
 - Implement post-processing scripts for common fixes
-- Manually review all pages (potentially witht he help of a new slackbot post)
+- Manually review all pages (potentially with the help of a new slackbot post)
 - Update internal links to point to correct URLs